 Curriculum Guidelines for Undergraduate Programs in Data Science

 Members of the Park City Math Institute 2016 Summer Undergraduate Faculty Program met to compose guidelines for undergraduate programs in data science.
 The group consisted of 25 undergraduate faculty from a variety of institutions in the United States, primarily from the mathematics, statistics, and computer science disciplines.
-These guidelines—endorsed by the ASA Board of Directors—are meant to provide structure for institutions planning for or revising a major in data science and will appear in a forthcoming issue of the Annual Review of Statistics.
+These guidelines—endorsed by the ASA Board of Directors—are meant to provide structure for institutions planning for or revising a major in data science and appear in an issue of the Annual Review of Statistics.
 Supplementary material detailing courses for a proposed data science major is also available.

 The Statistical Education of Teachers (SET) (PDF download) report outlines the content and conceptual understanding teachers need to know in assisting their students to develop statistical reasoning skills.
 SET is intended for everyone involved in the statistical education of teachers, both the initial preparation of prospective teachers and the professional development of practicing teachers.